MicrosoftDocs/win32/desktop-src/WinSock/creating-a-socket-for-the-server.md

 ---
-Description: 'After initialization, a SOCKET object must be instantiated for use by the server.' ms.assetid: '2f3a7cab-3296-41ec-ac7e-224655b92a7c'
+Description: After initialization, a SOCKET object must be instantiated for use by the server. ms.assetid: 2f3a7cab-3296-41ec-ac7e-224655b92a7c
-title: Creating a Socket for the Server
+title: Creating a Socket for the Server ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Socket for the Server